SKuczynski17/Group-1-Final-Project/README.md

 We will have two tables, one with all the teams and basic info (team name, abbreviation, conference, division) and another one with all the games info from 2002 to 2022.

 ![ERD Diagram](https://github.com/SKuczynski17/Group-1-Final-Project/blob/main/ERD%20Image.png)

+### The data exploration phase of the project

+In this project, we aim to predict the winner of NFL games based on certain features such as turnovers, score, possession, and home advantage.
+The dataset used in this project is contained in the 'final_nfl_data.csv' file.
+We started by importing the necessary libraries such as NumPy, Pandas, Pathlib, and collections.
+We also imported the required methods from Scikit-learn and imblearn libraries such as balanced_accuracy_score, confusion_matrix, and classification_report_imbalanced.

+After importing the necessary libraries and methods, we loaded the dataset into a Pandas dataframe using the read_csv method.
+We then checked the dataset for any null values, and dropped the null columns and rows using the dropna method.
+We also reset the index of the dataframe using the reset_index method.
+Since we would not be using the 'date', 'team_id', and 'name' columns in the prediction, we dropped them using the drop method.

+To gain insights into the data, we printed the description of the features using the describe method to get a statistical summary of the data.
+Overall, the data exploration phase of this project involved loading the dataset into a Pandas dataframe, checking for null values, dropping irrelevant columns, and creating the features and target variables for the model.